nmeum/git-secure-export/README.md

 The code uses [secretbox][secretbox doc] for symmetric encryption and authentication of file contents and commit messages.
-The symmetric key is stored in `.git/git-secure-key`, the file will be automatically created on the initial invocation of `git-fast-export(1)`.
+The symmetric key is stored in `.git/git-secure-key`, the file must be created explicitly using `git-secure-init`.
 Encryption of file names is also being considered but would likely require a separate deterministic encryption scheme or some kind of local database.

 ## Installation